i0brendan0/pokeemerald-expanded-1-10-0/README.md

         - Duskull - Reaper Cloth - Ominous Wind
         - Feebas - Prism Scale - Aqua Jet
     - New low-hp type abilities.
 Some may not be used.
     - A baby egg lotto will be available.
 Basically an updated Odd Egg.
+(Need to place.
+Will likely give to the person who gives the Wynaut egg.)
         - All baby Pokemon will be available in the egg, including a special bonus that has a 2% chance of occuring.
         - Pokemon hatched from the egg have a 16% chance of being shiny.